Zren/zren.github.io/_posts/2017-11-01-developing-kde-in-a-virtualbox.markdown

 After finishing creating the virtualbox, right click on it and open it's Settings.

 * System Tab > Processor Tab > Give it 2-3 CPUs.
 Leave at least 1 CPU for your Host OS.
-* Display Tab > Acceleration > Check enabled 3D Acceleration if you can.
 * Storage Tab
     1. Click the "DVD disk icon" / Add Optical Drive
     2. Choose the neon iso.